Sanjay-Steephanraj/march-FS-team-C/Sandhiya/test_command.md

-testing how the commands wrk
+testing how the commands working.
 I have learned following commands git push git pull